-Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware

-Unaware can and is forwarded. port will be set to

-be used for When the port receives tagged frames: 0x8100.

-802.1QinQ 1.
-If the tagged frame contains a TPID of The final status of the

-(double tag).
-0x8100, it will become a double-tag frame and frame after egressing

-will be forwarded. will also be affected by

-2. If the TPID of tagged frame is not 0x8100 the Egress Rule.

-(ex.
+Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware can be and is forwarded.
+Unaware port will be used for When the port receives tagged frames: set to 0x8100.
+802.1QinQ If the tagged frame contains a TPID of The final status of the (double tag).
+0x8100, it will become a double-tag frame and frame after egressing (acabic tag): will be forwarded. will also be affected 2.
+If the TPID of tagged frame is not 0x8100 (ex. by the Egress Rule.
+0x88A8), it will be discarded. by the Egress Ruie.
+C-port When the port receives untagged frames, an The TPID of a frame С-роп untagged frame obtains a tag (based on PVID) transmitted by C-port and is forwarded. will be set to 0x8100. will be set to oxo roo.
+When the port receives tagged frames: 1.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
+2. If the TPID of tagged frame is not 0x8100 (ex.
 0x88A8), it will be discarded.

-C-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by C-port

-and is forwarded. will be set to 0x8100.

-When the port receives tagged frames:

-1. If the tagged frame contains a TPID of

-0x8100, it will be forwarded.

-2. If the TPID of tagged frame is not 0x8100

-(ex.
-0x88A8), it will be discarded.

-S-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by S-port

-and is forwarded. will be set to 0x88A8.

-When the port receives tagged frames:

-1. If the tagged frame contains a TPID of

-0x8100, it will be forwarded.

-2. If the TPID of tagged frame is not 0x88A8
+S-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) transmitted by S-port and is forwarded. will be set to 0x88A8.
+When the port receives tagged frames: 1.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
+2. If the TPID of tagged frame is not $0x88A8$ (ex.

-(ex.
 0x8100), it will be discarded.

-S-custom-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by

-and is forwarded.
-S-custom-port will be

-When the port receives tagged frames: set to a self-customized

-1. If the tagged frame contains a TPID of value, which can be set

-0x8100, it will be forwarded. by the user via

-2. If the TPID of tagged frame is not 0x88A8 Ethertype for Custom
+S-custom-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) transmitted by and is forwarded.
+S-custom-port will be When the port receives tagged frames: set to a 1.
+If the tagged frame contains a TPID of self-customized 0x8100, it will be forwarded. value, which can be 2.
+If the TPID of tagged frame is not 0x88A8 set by the user via (ex.

-(ex.
 0x8100), it will be discarded.
-S-ports.
+Ethertype for Custom S-ports.